Pawan Sehrawat

-Pawan Sehrawat is an Indian kabaddi player.
+Pawan Sehrawat (born 9 July 1996) is an Indian kabaddi player.
 He plays for Telugu Titans in the Pro Kabaddi League.
 He was the most expensive player in the history of the league when Tamil Thalaivas picked him for ₹ 2.26 crores for the ninth season.
 He was bought by the Telugu Titans for Rs 2.60 crore for the tenth season, again becoming the most expensive player of the league.

 Early life

 Pawan Sehrawat was born in Delhi on 9 July 1996.
 He is years old.
 His father's name is Rajbeer Singh Sehrawat.
 He completed his secondary education at the government school in Bawana.
 He was employed at RBI.